thaddeuspearson/Understanding_DirtyCOW/README.md

 ## What is DirtyCOW?

 Dirty Copy-On-Write (COW) is a vulnerability affecting Linux Kernel Versions 2.6.22 - 4.8.3.
 It was initially found be security researcher Phil Oester.
 It's official name is CVE-2016-5195 and it is rated a CVSS base score of 7.8, which is categorized as high.
-With this vulnerability, it is possible for an attacker to escalate their priviledge via a race condition due to a problem in the way the Linux Kernel handles memory-management.
+With this vulnerability, it is possible for an attacker to escalate their privilege via a race condition due to a problem in the way the Linux Kernel handles memory-management.

 <br>